terraform-components/.github/profile/README.md

 - do not try to be all-encompassing
 - solve opinionated small problems
 - still easily reusable
+- are not just wrapping infra differently and make it even harder to understand
-- small enough to modify, copy, clone and integrate or use as bootstrap
+- small enough to modify, copy, clone, migrate to, away and integrate or use as bootstrap

 Furthermore there will be some opinionated bootstrap repositories using them in different ways.